[ALL] Types of Transformer Losses and Efficiency Measurement

 Dielectric Loss in Transformer

 The losses in insulating material in the transformer are called Dielectric Loss.
-Dielectric electric loss occurs in transformer insulating oil, solid insulation between transformer core laminations.
+Dielectric electric loss occurs in transformer insulating oil and solid insulation between transformer core laminations.
 Dielectric Loss can create a short circuit, heating inside the transformer.

 Stray Loss in Transformer

-All the produced flux in the primary winding not linked with the secondary winding of the transformer.
-There is some leakage of flux occurs in the transformer.
-So the loss occurs due to the leakage flux of leakage magnetic field is called Stray Loss.
+All the produced flux in the primary winding is not linked with the secondary winding of the transformer.
+There is some leakage of flux that occurs in the transformer.
+So the loss that occurs due to the leakage flux of leakage magnetic field is called Stray Loss.

 Reducing Stray Loss